Charlespartina/Simple-Calculator/README.md

 # Simple-Calculator

-NYU CS102 Data Structure Programming Assignment
+NYU CS102 Data Structure Programming Assignment <br>
 This project contains a GUI Calculator and a Console Calculator.
 ## GUI Calculator
 This calculator can evaluate a mathematical expression including sum, substraction, multiplication, division and parenthesis for integers.